Nebraska Oversize Permit, Wide and Heavy Haul Information

 On Saturdays, where there is a home football game for the Cornhuskers, I-80 in the Lincoln area prohibits transit between exits 395 and 409.
 In addition, the state highway system is closed to oversize travel to allow travel from the Iowa line to Nebraska 14 and from the Kansas line to Nebraska 91.

-Signs, Flags, and Lights Requirements
+Signs, Flags, Lights, and Escort Vehicle Requirements

 To promote the safety of other drivers on the road, lights, signs, and flags may be required on oversize loads.